-The Mini Time Machine Museum of Miniatures is a nonprofit 501(c)3 dedicated to preserving and advancing the art of miniatures.
+The Mini Time Machine Museum of Miniatures is a nonprofit dedicated to preserving and advancing the art of miniatures for all.

 The Mini Time Machine Museum of Miniatures is a 501(c)(3) board-only nonprofit organization, classified as a private foundation with a long term goal of achieving public charity status.
 All proceeds from every sale, including admission, membership and merchandise go towards funding the museum’s operations.